mayfrost/guides/ALTERNATIVES.md

 # ALTERNATIVES TO BLOATWARE

-The list is built pointing to software that have alternatives with less dependencies, and addressing dependencies was the easy thing to do.
-One thing tho, some particular tools were included because they add less dependencies overall while keeping a system functional.
+The list is built pointing to software that has alternatives with less dependencies, and addressing dependencies was the easy thing.
+Some tools in particular were included because they add less dependencies overall while keeping a system functional.
 One such example is imagemagick and ffmpeg, by which you can do a lot of work and replace many tools by just using those with scripts and replace something like a screenshot utility.
+However, a new revision now includes software that was previously discarded for better comparison and featured recommendations will now be highlight by hyperlinks.

-TL;DR is about the unix principle and you can have a fully functional system pretty damn minimal with that.
+TL;DR: is about the unix principle, having a fully functional system pretty damn minimal with that.
+Focus on the alternatives with hyperlinks if you want the best suggestions.

-Certainly it would be great to have a comparative on resource usage tho.
-Wanna help?
+Certainly it would be great to have a comparative on resource usage.
+Want to help?

 ## TOC